ucb-bar/riscv-sodor/README.md

 write their own testharness and glue code to interface with their own tool flows.

-This repo works great as an undergraduate lab.
+This repo works great as an undergraduate lab (and has been used by Berkeley's CS152 class for 3 semesters and counting).
+See doc/ for an example.